Robert Lundie1

 Edward Grigg, 1st Baron Altrincham 2

-He was educated at Winchester College, Winchester, Hampshire, England.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, in 1902 with a Bachelor of Arts (B.A.).1 He gained the rank of Lieutenant-Colonel in the service of the Army Special Reserves.1 He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.1 He was decorated with the award of the Military Cross (M.C.).1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1919.1 He held the office of Military Secretary to HRH The Prince of Wales between 1919 and 1921, while on tours of Canada, Australia and New Zealand.1 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1920.1 He held the office of Private Secretary to the Prime Minister between 1921 and 1922.1 He held the office of Member of Parliament (M.P.)
-(National Liberal) for Oldham between 1922 and 1925.1 He was a director of Reuters between 1923 and 1925.1 He held the office of Governor and Commander-in-Chief of Kenya between 1925 and 1930.1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1928.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Altrincham between 1933 and 1945.1 He held the office of Parliamentary Secretary to the Minister of Information in September 1939.1 He held the office of Joint Under-Secretary of War between 1940 and 1942.1 He held the office of Finance Secretary of the War Office in April 1940.1 He was invested as a Privy Counsellor (P.C.) in 1944.1 He held the office of Resident Minister of the Middle East between 1944 and 1945.1 He was created 1st Baron Altrincham, of Tormarton, co.
-Gloucester [U.K.] on 1 August 1945.1 He wrote the book British Foreign Policy.1 He wrote the book Britain Looks at Germany (ASIN: B000LAAGTO).1 He wrote the book The Greatest Experiment in History (ASIN: B000XYAL20).1 He has an extensive biographical entry in the Dictionary of National Biography.3
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1902 with a Bachelor of Arts (B.A.)1 He gained the rank of Lieutenant-Colonel in the Army Special Reserves.1 He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He was awarded the Military Cross (M.C.)1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1919.1 He held the office of Military Secretary to HRH The Prince of Wales between 1919 and 1921, while on tours of Canada, Australia and New Zealand.1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1920.1 He held the office of Private Secretary to the Prime Minister between 1921 and 1922.1 He held the office of Member of Parliament (M.P.)
+(National Liberal) for Oldham between 1922 and 1925.1 He was a director of Reuters between 1923 and 1925.1 He held the office of Governor and Commander-in-Chief of Kenya between 1925 and 1930.1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1928.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Altrincham between 1933 and 1945.1 He held the office of Parliamentary Secretary to the Minister of Information in September 1939.1 He held the office of Joint Under-Secretary of War between 1940 and 1942.1 He held the office of Finance Secretary of the War Office in April 1940.1 He was appointed Privy Counsellor (P.C.) in 1944.1 He held the office of Resident Minister of the Middle East between 1944 and 1945.1 He was created 1st Baron Altrincham, of Tormarton, co.
+Gloucester [U.K.] on 1 August 1945.1 He wrote the book British Foreign Policy.1 He wrote the book Britain Looks at Germany (ASIN: B000LAAGTO.)1 He wrote the book The Greatest Experiment in History (ASIN: B000XYAL20.)1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Children of Edward William MacLeay Grigg, 1st Baron Altrincham and Hon.
 Joan Alice Katherine Dickson-Poynder